What is Tone in Art?

 Everything feels very quiet - too quiet.
 Is that a saloon on the corner?
 If it is, they shut hours ago - no welcoming light there for him now.

 Will he cross that dark line?
-I don't fancy his chances round the corner, do you?!
+I don't think much of his chances round that corner, do you?!

-This time, in this etching it's the very dark tones of the figure and street lamp shadow that stand out most - due to their being almost surrounded by a large area of light.
+In this etching it's the very dark tones of the figure and street lamp shadow that stand out most this time - due to their being almost surrounded by a large area of light.

-"Hunters in the Snow" Pieter Brueghel the Younger (after Pieter Brueghel the Elder) showing their knowledge of how to use tone to suggest distance."Hunters in the Snow" Pieter Brueghel the Younger c1600
+"Hunters in the Snow" Pieter Bruegel the Younger (after Pieter Bruegel the Elder) showing their knowledge of how to use tone to suggest distance."Hunters in the Snow" Pieter Bruegel the Elder c1600

 I expect you recognise this painting, a favourite one for Christmas cards!

-The starkest tonal contrasts, darkest tones and brightest colour are kept for the foreground trees, birds and figures.
+Bruegel uses stark tonal contrasts, darkest tones and brightest color for the foreground trees, birds and figures, bringing them closer to us.

-The slope down to the water-mill and frozen water are painted in more muted tones - until furthest away, the distant town and hills are most muted of all.
+Further away, the slope down to the water-mill and frozen water are painted in more muted tones, distant town and hills being most muted of all.

 Study of Drapery of Seated Figure, Leonardo Da Vinci 1473"Study of Drapery of a Seated Figure" Leonardo Da Vinci 1473

-Tone is a brilliant tool to make something look 3-dimensional in our artwork.
+So tone is a brilliant tool for making something look 3-dimensional in our artwork.

 If you're drawing an object from life, and want to make life easy for yourself, it's always good to have the light source coming from one direction only!